MRes Politics and International Studies

 Progression from the MRes to the MPhil or PhD stage is dependent on achieving an acceptable level of achievement (typically an overall average of 60% on at least the taught component of the MRes).

-- The politics of sustainability: environmental security and international relations
+- Scopes and methods of politics and international relations

 View Programme & Unit Catalogue for further information (this is the current structure of the course).